 The runner-up’s prize will be a Wailing Dip Finger Candle – perfect for your next spooky dinner party.

 Rules of the game – make your crocodile, take a photograph and send it to me!
 I’m disguising my email address in an attempt to thwart spammers – jenny @ silver screen suppers . com – just close up the gaps.
+Or copy me in to a photo on Instagram, I am Silver Screen Suppers there.

 Don’t think you need to be having an Abigail’s Party style dinner party in order to make a cucumber crocodile by the way.